notamicrodose/repo2md/readme.md

 # repo2md

-repo2md is a Flask-based web app that allows users to upload github repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
-Its basic, but it does the job.
+repo2md is a web app built with python (flask), html, css and vanilla js that allows users to upload github repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.

+Its simple, but it does the job.

 Contributions are welcome!

 ## Features